-- 2.2.11.1. about personal hygiene, germs including bacteria, viruses, how they are spread, treatment and prevention of infection, and about antibiotics. - 2.2.11.2. about dental health and the benefits of good oral hygiene and dental flossing, including healthy eating and regular check-ups at the dentist. - 2.2.11.3. (late secondary) the benefits of regular self-examination and screening. - 2.2.11.4. the facts and science relating to immunisation and vaccination. - 2.2.11.5. the importance of sufficient good quality sleep for good health and how a lack of sleep can affect weight, mood and ability to learn.
+- 2.16.1. about personal hygiene, germs including bacteria, viruses, how they are spread, treatment and prevention of infection, and about antibiotics. - 2.16.2. about dental health and the benefits of good oral hygiene and dental flossing, including healthy eating and regular check-ups at the dentist. - 2.16.3. (late secondary) the benefits of regular self-examination and screening. - 2.16.4. the facts and science relating to immunisation and vaccination. - 2.16.5. the importance of sufficient good quality sleep for good health and how a lack of sleep can affect weight, mood and ability to learn.

-2.2.12.
 Basic first aid

-- 2.2.12.1. basic treatment for common injuries. - 2.2.12.2. life-saving skills, including how to administer CPR - 2.2.12.3. the purpose of defibrillators and when one might be needed.
+- 2.17.
+Pupils should know: - 2.17.1. basic treatment for common injuries. - 2.17.2. life-saving skills, including how to administer CPR - 2.17.3. the purpose of defibrillators and when one might be needed.

-2.2.13.
 Changing adolescent body

-- 2.2.13.1. key facts about puberty, the changing adolescent body and menstrual wellbeing. - 2.2.13.2. the main changes which take place in males and females, and the implications for emotional and physical health.

-- 2.2.14.
-External experts may be invited to assist from time to time with the delivery of the sex and relationship education programme, but will be expected to comply with the provisions of this policy. - 2.2.15.
+- 2.18.
+Pupils should know: - 2.18.1. key facts about puberty, the changing adolescent body and menstrual wellbeing. - 2.18.2. the main changes which take place in males and females, and the implications for emotional and physical health. - 2.18.3.
+External experts may be invited to assist from time to time with the delivery of the sex and relationship education programme, but will be expected to comply with the provisions of this policy. - 2.18.4.
 Relationships and sex education and health education form part of the curriculum in every year group.
 Our programmes of study by year group / key stage are available to view on the academy website.

-2.3.
 Training of staff

-- 2.3.1.
-All staff members at the academy will undergo training on a timely basis to ensure they are upto-date with the relationship and sex education and health education programme.
+- 2.19.
+All staff members at the academy will undergo training on a timely basis to ensure they are upto-date with the relationship and sex education and health education programme. - 2.20.

-- 2.3.2.
 Training of staff will also be scheduled around any updated guidance on the programme and any new developments in content.

-- 2.3.3.
+- 2.21.
 The academy will ensure that teachers receive training on the best practice principles as outlined by the PSHE Association on creating a safe learning environment.
 To include:

 - Setting ground rules

 - Distancing the learning

 - The safe handling of questions

 - The protection of vulnerable learners

 - Signposting for further help and support

-- 2.3.4 The academy will use resources including the National College training materials as well as the PSHE resources published by the DfE to train staff members in the teaching of PSHE.
+- 2.22.
+The academy will use resources including the National College training materials as well as the PSHE resources published by the DfE to train staff members in the teaching of PSHE.

-3. The Preventative PSHE Curriculum: Safeguarding, reports of abuse and confidentiality
+3. The Preventative PSHE Curriculum

+Safeguarding, reports of abuse and confidentiality